There are hundreds, if not thousands of different content promotion and content marketing plans out there.

 - 13 Warning Signs That Your Blog Design Stinks (And How to Fix It)

-It’s great to know and test out different content marketing tactics.
+It’s great to know and test out different content marketing efforts.

 Tactics are important for actually accomplishing things.

-However, tactics are ineffective if you don’t know when to use them.
+However, tactics are ineffective if you don’t know when to use them in content promotion or even creating good content.

 That’s where strategy comes in.
 This is where the expert content marketers are separated from the inexperienced.

-To plan an effective strategy, you need to understand the principles behind content marketing.
+To plan an effective and successful content marketing strategy, you need to understand the principles behind content marketing and the different content types.

 Then, you need to understand how to apply those principles to your strategy, which is where this post comes in.